 During the maneuvers that tanks held defensive positions and usually were held in reserve by the higher headquarters.
 For the first time, the tanks were used to counter-attack and in support of infantry.
 Many of the men felt that the tanks were finally being used like they should be used and not as “mobile pillboxes.”
 What Charles remembered about the maneuvers was the heat and humidity.

 Charles was given a ten-day pass home.
 During this time, he married Mildred E. Critchelow whom he had met on a blind date.
-The next day, October 12, 1941, he returned to Camp Polk.
+The next day, October 12, 1941, he returned to Camp Polk to prepare for transport.

 The decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.